apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## $state.snapshot

-Get static snapshot of reactive state:
+Takes static snapshot of reactive proxy:

 ```svelte